 Case Example 1

 When the young woman meets with the chaplain, he starts with a prayer.
-She tells him what has been happening.
-She also tells him that she has been praying for years that things will get better at home, but they are only getting worse.
+The woman tells him what has been happening and that she has been praying for years that things will improve at home, but they are only worsening.
 She wonders if God hears her or cares about her and her family.
-The chaplain reassures her that God cares, but that God has given each person free will, and it is up to her parents to make changes.
+The chaplain reassures her that God cares, but He has given each person free will, and it is up to her parents to make changes.
 The chaplain offers her empathetic support and reassurance.
 He also asks if he can bring in the school social worker, in confidence, to discuss any community support options that would be available to her and her family members.

 Case Example 2

 A married Jewish couple makes an appointment with a Jewish Professional Counselor.
-They are struggling with their teenaged son.
-He has become angry and withdrawn.
-He is missing school and spending his days sleeping.
+They are struggling with their teenage son who is angry and withdrawn, missing school, and spending his days sleeping.
 He only leaves his room occasionally to get something to eat.
-They have tried to talk to him but he either becomes belligerent or he shuts down and ignores them.
+They have tried to talk to him, but he either becomes belligerent or shuts down and ignores them.

 When the therapist meets with them, she starts the session with a prayer.
-She asks them what their concerns are.
-She listens and asks some clarifying questions.
-She empathizes with their concerns for their son and reflects back their love for him.
+She asks them what their concerns are, listens, and asks some clarifying questions.
+She empathizes with their concerns for their son and reflects on their love for him.
 She wonders aloud if their son might be suffering from depression.
 The mother said she was wondering the same thing.
-The therapist and parents come up with a two-pronged plan: 1) to obtain a psychological assessment of the son; and 2) for the therapist to continue to provide support and guidance to the parents as the family works through this.
+The therapist and parents develop a two-pronged plan to obtain a psychological assessment of the son and for the therapist to continue to provide support and guidance to the parents.

 Case Example 3

-An elderly man, who is First Nations, makes an appointment with an Indigenous Psychotherapist.
-The man has been diagnosed with stage 4 cancer and has been told he only has a few months to live.
+A First Nations man makes an appointment with an Indigenous Psychotherapist.
+The man has been diagnosed with stage 4 cancer and has only a few months to live.
 He has been offered medically assisted death, which is legalized in his state.
 He watched his father die an agonizing death from cancer.
-He is afraid to suffer like his father did, and to put his family through such a death.
+He is afraid to suffer like his father and to put his family through such a death.
 He is unsure what to do.

 The session begins with smudging and prayer.
 The man explains his situation and his dilemma.
 The therapist listens and empathizes with him.
-They explore his fears around suffering, based on what he saw his father go through.
+They explore his fears around suffering based on what he saw his father go through.
 They discuss his spirituality and beliefs.
 The therapist shares a sacred story, which talks about approaching death.
 They reflect on what it means.
-At the end of the session, although the man has not made a decision regarding what he will do, he said he will think about their talk before they meet again.
+At the end of the session, although the man has not decided what he will do, he said he will think about their talk before they meet again.

 Cost of Faith-Based Counseling

 The cost of faith counseling will depend on the credentials of the therapist and the setting in which the service is offered.
-Within a religious community (e.g., congregation, school, agency, hospital), counseling might be offered free of charge if the person is a member of the community.
+Services may be free within a religious community (e.g., congregation, school, agency, hospital) if the person is a member.

 How to Find a Faith-Based Counselor